 Are There Any Other Skin Infections That May Benefit From Using Epsom Salt?

-Epsom salt is a great, natural way to eleviate the symptoms of athlete’s foot…but it is also helpful as a remedy for many skin infections, including but not limited to:
+Epsom salt is a great, natural way to reduce the symptoms of many skin infections, including but not limited to:

-While Epsom salt is applicable for various applications…including a bath, compress, poultice, etc…it should not be substituted for professional medical care.
+While Epsom salt is applicable for various applications, it should not be substituted for professional medical care.
 If you are dealing with any skin infection or disorder, it’s crucial to seek the advice of a doctor or dermatologist to receive an accurate diagnosis and treatment.

 By supplementing traditional medical care with the prudent use of Epsom salt, you can benefit from its therapeutic properties in aiding your recovery process.